- GOVERNANCE AND DEMOCRACY

 GIZ has been working in Armenia since the early 1990s and has maintained an office in Yerevan since 2002.
-We currently have more than 40 local staff and five seconded experts working in Armenia, as well as five CIM experts.
+Currently 65 national and 12 international employees and 4 integrated specialists are working in the country (as of 31.12.2017).

 The dissolution of the Soviet Union and subsequent independence created major challenges for Armenia.
 Its economy plunged into deep crisis and its entire system of government had to be restructured, the aim being to introduce democracy and a free-market-oriented economy.

 Armenia’s borders with neighbouring Turkey and Azerbaijan remain closed, severely limiting the scope for economic development.
 Indeed, this is one of the main reasons for the perilous state of the economy in Armenia, the Soviet Union’s smallest successor state.
 The economic growth achieved in recent years has mainly focused on the capital Yerevan.
 Elsewhere, however, around half the population still lives below the poverty line.
 Many Armenians go to Russia, Europe or overseas in search of work and better prospects.
 Those who leave are often well-educated young professionals – the very people Armenia can least afford to lose.